Order of the Crown (Monaco): Reception

 According to the statutes, and except for Members of the Princely Family and foreigners, one can only receive the Order first with the rank of Knight.
 To be awarded the following higher ranks, one must hold the lower rank for a set number of years.
-To be promoted to Officer, one must serve four years as a knight, promotion from Officer to Commander is three years, Commander to Grand Officer is four years, and finally promotion from Grand Officer to Grand Cross requires a period of five years.
+To be promoted to Officer, one must serve four years as a knight, promotion from Officer to Commander is three years, Commander to Grand Officer is four years, and finally promotion from Grand Officer to Knight-Grand Cross requires a period of five years.

 Nominations to the order belong to the Grand Master.
 The Chancellor proposes promotions.
 According to the Prince's orders, the Chancellor proposes the projects of nomination and promotion ordonnances.
 The grantees must be received in the Order before wearing the decorations.
 The Grand Master receives the Grand Crosses, Grand Officers and Commanders.
 The Chancellor receives the Officers and Knights.
 The exception being that foreigners will be admitted in the Order, but not received.

 Military honors

 Members of the Order who are wearing their decorations are entitled to receive military honours from the Compagnie des Carabiniers du Prince.
 Officers and Knights are honoured by the execution of the command "Port, ARMS" (Portez, Armes).
-For Grand Crosses, Grand Officers and Commanders, they are honoured by the execution of the command "Present, ARMS" (Présentez, Armes).
+For Knight-Grand Crosses, Grand Officers and Commanders, they are honoured by the execution of the command "Present, ARMS" (Présentez, Armes).